Step 4: Full View

 Should Engineer A resist VWX's instruction to omit the wall defect finding from the final report, comply with the instruction while retaining the observation in field notes, or comply with the instruction while producing a separate written notification to the public agency documenting the suppression?

-Comply with Suppression, Retain in Field Notes Board's choice Accept VWX's instruction to omit the wall defect finding from the final report, preserving the observation only in private engineering field notes and making no further written communication to any party.
+O1 Accept VWX's instruction to omit the wall defect finding from the final report, preserving the observation only in private engineering field notes and making no further written communication to any party.
+Board's choice

 The Client Report Suppression Resistance obligation holds that Engineer A was obligated to resist VWX's instruction, recognizing that the public agency's direction did not extinguish his obligation to ensure public authorities had accurate safety information.
 The Faithful Agent Obligation supports compliance with the client's instruction as a legitimate exercise of client loyalty within the bounds of professional ethics.
 The Speculation-Grounded Observation Final Report Omission Permissibility Principle supports compliance on the grounds that speculative, unverified findings may permissibly be omitted from formal reports when preserved in field notes and verbally communicated.
 The Confirmed-Fatality Escalation Trigger Principle holds that the death of Police Officer B materially heightens Engineer A's obligation beyond what the ordinary out-of-scope discretionary response standard would require.